bit-brick/bit-brick-docs/docs/k1_pro/k1_pro-software/peripheral_driver/11-DSI.md

 ![alt text](/pdf/rk/dsi/image-38.png)

-DSI 数据通道可以驱动到如下三种模式：
+The DSI data channel can be driven to the following three modes:

-1. Escape Mode (只有 Dp0/Dn0 会操作在该模式)；
+1. Escape Mode (only Dp0/Dn0 will operate in this mode)；
-2. Bus Turnaround Request (只有 Dp0/Dn0 会操作在该模式);
+2. Bus Turnaround Request (only Dp0/Dn0 will operate in this mode);
 3. High-Speed Data Transmission。

-这三种模式和它们进入对应模式的序列定义如下：
+These three modes and the sequence to enter the corresponding mode are defined as follows:

 ![alt text](/pdf/rk/dsi/image-39.png)

 #### 18.2.2.1 Escape Modes

-当数据通道处于 LP 模式，数据通道0用于 Escape Mode, 数据通道应通过 LP-11->LP-10->LP-00->LP 01->LP-00 进入 Escape Mode，通过 LP-00->LP-10->LP-11 退出 Escape Mode.
+When the data channel is in LP mode, data channel 0 is used for Escape Mode.
+The data channel should enter Escape Mode through the sequence LP-11->LP-10->LP-00->LP 01->LP-00, and exit Escape Mode through LP-00->LP-10->LP-11.

 ![alt text](/pdf/rk/dsi/image-40.png)

-#### 18.2.2.1.1 Escape Commands
+##### 18.2.2.1.1 Escape Commands

-一旦数据通道进入 Escape 模式，发送器应该发送 8-bit Escape Commands 指示请求行为，Escape Commands 如下：
+Once the data channel enters Escape mode, the transmitter should send 8-bit Escape Commands to indicate the requested behavior.
+The Escape Commands are as follows:

 ![alt text](/pdf/rk/dsi/image-41.png)

-#### 18.2.2.1.2 LPDT
+##### 18.2.2.1.2 LPDT

-当数据通道进入 Escape 模式且向显示模块发送 Low-Power Data Transmission(LPDT) 序列，Soc 的 MIPI DSI TX 可以通过 LPDT 模式向显示模块发送数据, 一般就是通过这种方式向 MIPI 显示模块下载初始化序列。
+When the data channel enters Escape mode and sends the Low-Power Data Transmission (LPDT) sequence to the display module, the MIPI DSI TX of the Soc can send data to the display module in LPDT mode, which is generally the way to download the initialization sequence to the MIPI display module.

 ![alt text](/pdf/rk/dsi/image-42.png)
-通过示波器捕获 LPDT 波形如下：
+The waveform captured by the oscilloscope in LPDT is as follows:

 ![alt text](/pdf/rk/dsi/image-43.png)

-#### 18.2.2.1.3 ULPS
+##### 18.2.2.1.3 ULPS

 ![alt text](/pdf/rk/dsi/image-44.png)

 #### 18.2.2.2 HSDT

-当 DPHY 的时钟通道在高速时钟模式时，显示模块可以进入高速数据传输模式，所有的数据通道同时进入高速数据传输模式，但可以不同时退出高速模式。数据通道通过如下序列进入高速模式：
+When the clock channel of DPHY is in high-speed clock mode, the display module can enter high-speed data transmission mode, all data channels simultaneously enter high-speed data transmission mode, but may not exit high-speed mode at the same time.
+The data channel enters high speed mode through the following sequence:

 1. Start: LP-11
 2. HS-Request: LP-01